-The best place to explore is Alger County and specifically the Hiawatha National Forest and Pictured Rocks National Lakeshore in the Upper Peninsula.
+The best place to explore is Alger County, specifically the Hiawatha National Forest and Pictured Rocks National Lakeshore in the Upper Peninsula.

 There you will find more than 15 frozen waterfalls.
 This unique phenomenon takes place every winter.
 So if you visit Michigan in the winter, you will have a chance to see it.

-If you are a bit of a winter hiker, it’s worth checking out the Eben Ice Caves just south of Au Train in the Upper Penninsula.
-This ice formation grows to enormous size as water seeps from deep springs.
+If you are a bit of a winter hiker, it’s worth checking out the Eben Ice Caves just south of Au Train in the Upper Peninsula.
+This ice formation grows enormous as water seeps from deep springs.
 Some folks bring gear to climb the ice.

 Mountain Biking In the Snow